Careers360 Logo

 Answer:

-As real numbers include both rational and irrational numbers.
-Therefore, every real number cannot be an irrational number.
+Real numbers include both rational and irrational numbers.
+For example, 3 is a real number but not irrational.

 Q2 Are the square roots of all positive integers irrational?
 If not, give an example of the square root of a number that is a rational number.